bl4drnnr/cryptodistrict-api/README.md

 ### Endpoints

+There are 5 main controllers that have been implemented - `Auth`, `Crypto`, `Phone`, `TwoFactor`, `User`.
+Every controller is responsible for handling requests and responses of its zone of responsibility.
+Here is the list of endpoints that have been implemented for every controller.

+- `Auth`
+  -
+  - `GET /refresh` - endpoint is responsible for refreshing user's tokens.

+- `Crypto`
+  -
+  - `GET /all/:page/:limit/:sort` - gets all assets from database.
+Requires params `page` and `limit` for pagination and `sort` for type of sorting.
+  - `GET /coin/:name` - gets 1 coin from database by name
+  - `POST /favorite/add` - if user authenticated, adds a coin to favorite list
+  - `POST /favorite/remove` - if user authenticated, removes a coin to favorite list
+  - `GET /all-favorites`- if user authenticated, gets all coins from favorite list

+- `Phone`
+- `TwoFactor`
+- `User`

+More information you can find in folder with [documentation](docs) or by using `/docs` endpoint for API.

+**P.S.** `/docs` endpoint doesn't require any authentication.
+It has been excluded from middleware.

 ### Documentation

 Swagger and OpenAPI are both industry-standard specifications for describing RESTful APIs.
 They allow developers to define the structure and behavior of an API, including the endpoints, request and response formats, and authentication methods.